The Spiritual Centre.co.uk

 Elementals

-Elementals, including mankind, can be categorised into two species: terrestrial (of the earth) and celestial (of the heavens).
+Elementals, including mankind, can be categorised into three species: terrestrial (of the earth) celestial (of the heavens) and Extra-Terrestrial (not from Earth)

 The terrestrial species can be broken down into a further six: